 2. Business / Commuter Sidewalk Routes

 These routes are the first sidewalks plowed and salted.
 Whenever possible, the commuter sidewalk routes are completed by 6:00 a.m. and the business sidewalk routes completed by 8:00 a.m.
 This operation occurs simultaneously with the arterial streets.
+Click here for a map of the Business / Commuter Sidewalk Route.

 3. School Sidewalk Routes

 High priority sidewalks near school zones have been designated and will be plowed after 2” of accumulation, when school is in session.
 The school crossing guard locations and crosswalks will be plowed and salted when school is in session.
+Click here for a map of the School Sidewalk Route.

 4. Side Streets